Slowpoke079/weebpage/README.md

 # weebpage
 Weebpage.py is an automated webpage link finder.

-What does it do?; It looks for robots.txt and scrapes it for xml sitemaps and urls, It looks for xml sitemaps and scrapes them, It scrapes static html webpages, It scrapes rendered javascript webpages, It used Dirbuster for directory bruteforcing, It uses Dirhunter for extending page finding, It tries to make your day better with bad ascii art and a pun.
+What does it do?;
+- It looks for robots.txt and scrapes it for xml sitemaps and links
+- It looks for xml sitemaps and scrapes them for links
+- It scrapes static html webpages for links
+- It scrapes rendered javascript webpages for links
+- It used Gobuster for directory bruteforcing to find links
+- It uses Dirhunter for extending page finding
+- It tries to make your day better with bad ascii art and a pun!
+Because a sad redteam is a bad redteam.

+What it does not;
-It could crawl recursivly, but i chose not to use this, since this could impact your target negatively by accidentaly doing a "GET" on a webpage url that triggers a SQL databse reset (etc).
+- It could crawl recursively, but i chose not to do so.
+Crawling recursively could impact your target negatively by accidentaly.
+For example doing a "GET" on a webpage url that triggers a SQL database reset etc.

 How to use?